ginstrom/paladin-novel/manuscript/chapter-25.md

 The inner courtyard of the citadel was a scene from a nightmare.
 Bodies lay scattered across the stones—not just soldiers, but civilians who had sought sanctuary within the walls.
 Men, women, and children cut down without mercy, their blood forming dark pools that reflected the gray sky above.

-"Bastards," Elena muttered, stepping carefully around a young mother who had died shielding her infant.
+"Bastards," Elena muttered, her jaw clenched tight and her knuckles white around her sword hilt as she stepped carefully around a young mother who had died shielding her infant.
 "They killed everyone."

 "Not everyone," Silviana said, emerging from a side building with several elven healers.
 "We found survivors in the cellars.
 Mostly children, as Thorek said.
 They're alive, but..."
 She shook her head, silver hair catching the light.
 "The physical wounds will heal.
 The rest will take time."